-Some others brews are either named for the county flag or use it as part of the beer label’s design or general identity.
+Some other brews are either named for the county flag or use it as part of the beer label’s design or general identity.

 In other cases the names of local ales refer to emblems or devices which have subsequently appeared on newly registered flags, or their labels incorporate such locally resonant emblems as part of the design.
 In Cornwall’s case the flag itself is the acknowledged symbol, which has represented the territory for a long time and appears on many Cornish ales and other produce too.
 For Hampshire there is as yet no flag but the Hampshire rose is an acknowledged county symbol which may well appear on a future county flag.
-There are also several beers bearing the regional flag of the Black Country on their labels.
+A beer bearing the regional flag of the Black Country on the label is also available.
 In the case of Cumberland and Northumberland there are ciders rather than beers!

 Use of these symbols and names is a reflection of local pride and an affirmation of the local identities of our counties.

 Beers produced in celebration of the adoption of a county flag.